Welcome to today's edition of the Rush 24-7 podcast.

 And I quoted here as saying, my brother goes rogue.

-David did tell me he's going to vote for San Torum.
+David did tell me he's going to vote for Santorum.

-The big voice on the right and the big vote on the right.
+So I'm the big vote on the right, the big voice on the right, and the big vote on the right.

-What are the polls now show?
+What did the polls now show?

-20 and one poll 15.
+20 in one poll, 15.

 See, this is the thing.